 With integrated cameras, microphones and speakers they can serve as full video and audio-conferencing systems and collaboration devices.

-The future will show, if the quality of the integrated hardware will fit the needs of companies or if additional cameras and mics are needed to ensure high quality audio and video stream.
+The future will show, if the quality of the integrated hardware will fit the needs of companies or if additional cameras and mics are needed to ensure high-quality audio and video stream.

 Facility Management and Optimization

 In a building that allows to optimize the facility management, the WCDs can help to regulate heating and cooling more efficiently and save energy.
-No additional sensors need to be installed and due the Azure IoT integration, companies can create smart space solutions.
+No additional sensors need to be installed and due to the Azure IoT integration, companies can create smart space solutions.
 We will see how well the collected data can be used by facility managers for optimizations.

 If you are investing in a modern working environment with a Microsoft strategy, you should consider the Windows Collaboration Displays and check if they fit your needs.